 Alternative Spring Break (ASB) is an experiential learning opportunity that promotes service-learning and community building.
 Students participate in education, direct service, and reflection in order to become engaged members of their communities.

-This trip will depart on Friday, February 21, 2025, in a Michigan Tech 15-passenger van.
-Participants will stay in an Airbnb near the volunteer site.
+This trip will depart early on Friday, February 27, in two Michigan Tech minivans.
+Participants will stay at a house near the volunteer site.
 Most meals will be prepared and provided by the group itself.
-Community immersion experiences, educational opportunities, and group reflection will be incorporated throughout the week.
-The group will depart from Colorado on Saturday, March 1st and return to campus the following day.
+Immersion experiences, educational opportunities, and group reflection will be incorporated throughout the week.
+The group will depart from New Orleans on Saturday, March 7th, and return to campus the following day.

 This trip can accommodate up to nine students.
-Due to support from the Student Activity Fee, this trip will only cost $500 per student which includes on-site food, travel, accommodations, and program materials.
+Due to support from the Student Activity Fee, this trip will cost $500 per student, which includes all food, travel, accommodations, and program materials.

-This trip can accommodate up to ten students.
-Due to support from the Student Activity Fee, this trip will only cost $1400 per student which includes on-site food, travel, accommodations, and program materials.
-Any individual expenses related to passports or other travel necessities are the responsibility of the student.
+This trip can accommodate up to nine students.
+Due to support from the Student Activity Fee, this trip will only cost $500 per student, which includes on-site food, travel, accommodations, and program materials.

 Past Alternative Spring Breaks